If you’ve been asking yourself ‘what shall I name my baby?’ recently, then this is the blog for you!

 - Don’t forget to consider traditional names – they don’t have to be boring, you can try searching through some ‘vintage’ names to inspire you.

 If the seven pointers above don’t help you why not check out the social services administration website - you can search the most popular baby names from any year since 1879!
-It’s fascinating reading and will fill you full of inspiration.
-Or why not head over to our Instagram page to see the names some of our lovely followers have suggested.

 For all of those who are still asking how to choose a baby name, we hope we’ve helped.
 And for those who are overflowing with great ideas, please feel free to add your own suggestions to our Instagram list.